-As Harbour.Space prepares to re-open and potential students prepare their applications for 2020-2021, the same question is on all of their minds: how will Covid-19 affect my application to Harbour.Space?
+As Harbour.Space prepares to re-open and potential students prepare their applications for 2020-2021, the same question is on all of their minds: how will COVID-19 affect my application to Harbour.Space?
 Don’t worry - it’s been an unconventional time for all of us.
 We feel you.
-To help guide you, we’ve created a list with the most Frequently Asked Questions that includes the answers you need.
+To help guide you, we’ve created a list with the most Frequently Asked Questions that include the answers you need.

 What if I get admitted but can’t get a visa on time?

 Our programs run for an entire calendar year, from September to September.
 As the programs are divided into 15 intensive 3-week modules, the university employs a rolling admission policy.
 This means that students can apply, be admitted, and begin their studies at any point in that year, but they will always complete a total of 15 modules, regardless of when they begin their studies.
 Therefore, in the case that a student is admitted, but he or she cannot get a visa in time for Module 1, the student will be able to start his or her studies in one of the following modules, once they have been granted their visa.
 For further information, please contact the Admissions Team at firstname.lastname@example.org, and they will be able to guide you on this matter.

 When will Harbour.Space open again for offline classes?

 At this moment, we are preparing to open our campus and continue our classes offline in August 2020 and will continue doing so unless there are governmental regulations put in place.
 However, the final decision will be made based on the governmental regulations regarding the evolution of the outbreak.
 With that in mind, we will do our best to provide the offline classroom-based learning as soon as possible, hopefully not later than August.
 So, until there is further notice, we are opening as planned.
 In the meantime, all classes will continue to be streamed online.

 Are you offering online classes for the first modules in the case that offline classes are not possible?